wp-plugins/encyclopedia-lexicon-glossary-wiki-dictionary/readme.txt

 Maybe: The linked encyclopedia terms have a title tag which displays the excerpt of the term description.
 If you hover it with your mouse you can see it.
 If your theme supports tool tips it will show the term description as tool tip.
 If you need this implemented please use our [support form](http://dennishoppe.de/en/support).

 == Screenshots ==
-01. Example Archive page in TwentyTwelve Theme
+01. Example archive index page in TwentyTwelve theme
-02. Example single term view in TwentyTwelve Theme
+02. Example single term view in TwentyTwelve theme
 03. Encyclopedia tags
 04. Edit screen of an encyclopedia tag
 05. Edit screen of an encyclopedia term
-06. Encyclopedia items in your WP menus
+06. Encyclopedia items in your WordPress menus
 07. Encyclopedia options page
 08. Encyclopedia "Related terms" widget
-09. Encyclopedia Taxonomy widget
+09. Encyclopedia taxonomy widget
 10. Encyclopedia taxonomy cloud
 11. Encyclopedia term list